suryateja90/Generis/Frontend-main/src/shared/README.md

 ---

-## Objective
+## Platform Overview
-The Generis Electronic Markets (GEM) DeskTrade application promises to offer traders, investors, and institutions a comprehensive platform for trading financial assets on a global scale.
-It utilizes an easy-to-use PrimeNG interface to provide extensive trading capabilities, real-time monitoring, and customized dashboards.
-The platform ensures accessibility by providing browser-based access for easy trading and portfolio management.
+A comprehensive trading platform, Generis Electronic Markets (GEM) DeskTrade allows traders, investors, and institutions to trade a variety of financial assets on international markets, such as stocks, currencies, and cryptocurrencies.
+GEM TradeDesk provides configurable dashboards, real-time monitoring, and sophisticated trading capabilities.

+ as functional units, and dozens of widgets.
+It is run on the user-friendly PrimeNG interface, which offers instant access to tools for trading, order management, and portfolio management.
+It guarantees users' flexibility and accessibility by supporting browser-based access.

+ The developer can create individual dashboards tailored to specific functionality needs, each populated with a variety of widgets that offer distinct functionalities such as real-time market data, database data management, and advanced charting tools.
+ The end users relies on a modular design that allows to drag and drop widgets, resize them, and configure their settings to suit their trading strategies.
+This flexibility ensures workspace optimization for efficiency and effectiveness

 ---

 ## Technology Stack
-UI features using PrimeNG, FullCalendar, and Chart.js.
-State management handled by NgRx.
-Signals are Used for state management and reactivity.
+The application uses PrimeNG for UI features, FullCalendar for event management, and Chart.js for data visualization.
+State management is primarily handled by NgRx, but in addition to this, Angular Signals are leveraged for more efficient and intuitive component interaction.
+Signals provide a simpler and more maintainable approach to managing state and data flow, reducing the cognitive load typically associated with RxJS’s complex reactive paradigms.
+This native Angular feature ensures seamless compatibility, enhances performance, and reduces bundle size, offering a lightweight footprint while improving overall maintainability.
-Advanced Testing setup with Jasmine, Karma, and Puppetee
+Advanced testing is set up with Jasmine, Karma, and Puppeteer, ensuring high-quality code and functionality.

 ---